Using (and Finding) Samples

 As of now, Mégra loads all samples to memory, which means that it takes some time to load them at startup.
 That also means that there's a limitation on how many samples you can load for one session.
 If your sample set is huge and maxes out your device's RAM, you'll need to select a smaller subset.

-Up to Mégra 0.0.6, the maximum number of samples you can load is 3000, which might not be enough for some collections, i.e. the entire Dirt-Samples collection.
+This might not be enough for some collections, i.e. the entire Dirt-Samples collection from TidalCycles.

-Starting with Mégra 0.0.7, you can increase the number using the --max-sample-buffers startup option.
+You can increase the number using the --max-sample-buffers startup option when starting Mégra.

 Sample Format

-Mégra currently supports samples in FLAC or (as of version 0.0.6) WAV format.
+Mégra currently supports samples in FLAC or WAV format.
 Per default, Mégra uses mono samples.
-If you load a stereo file, it'll be downmixed to mono.
-In case you want to use stereo files, you need to enable this feature at startup using the --use-stereo-samples option.
+If you load a stereo file, it will be downmixed to mono when it is loaded.
+In case you want to use stereo samples, you need to enable this feature at startup using the --use-stereo-samples option.

 If your samples are in a different samplerate that the one you started Mégra with, they'll be re-sampled to the current samplerate.